axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-24-google-goes-radical.markdown

   </tr>
  </table>
  <p>A <span class="_paradigm">RADICAL</span> Google co-owner could have earned a total of over $18M over that time.
 As people who co-owned the company, the 2004 Googlers might have chosen to grow the company differently.</p>
- <p>Because it decentralizes power in the company that would normally have been assigned to bosses, <span class="_paradigm">RADICAL</span> Google’s growth might have been guided by their Capital Efficiency and it would have grown meteorically.
-This would also increase profit per co-owner because there’d be no empires (<em>i.e.</em>, <span class="_paradigm">FIAT</span> hierarchy) to grow.</p>
+ <p>Because it decentralizes power in the company that would normally have been assigned to bosses, <span class="_paradigm">RADICAL</span> Google&rsquo;s growth might have been guided by their Capital Efficiency and it would have grown meteorically.
+This would also increase profit per co-owner because there&rsquo;d be no empires (<em>i.e.</em>, <span class="_paradigm">FIAT</span> hierarchy) to grow.</p>

 <div class="_center">
  <img